 The rapid rate of technological development continues to change the workplace.
 Virtual networks, high-speed internet, VOIP, Cloud computing – all have risen to prominence as business IT tools in recent years.

 An employee with secure computer access and requisite software installed could perform their job from home.
 Granted, it may encourage more employees to exchange their shirts for onesies, but business performance would see no drop.

-Technology also grants employers the ability to keep their virtual team informed, motivated and encouraged through advances in digital communication.
-Urgent notifications can be sent immediately through desktop alerts; sales figures, product details or reminders can be delivered via scrolling ticker; team-building achieved with fun weekly quizzes.
+Technology also grants employers the ability to keep their virtual team informed, motivated, and encouraged through advances in digital communication.
+Urgent notifications can be sent immediately through desktop alerts; sales figures, product details or reminders can be delivered via scrolling ticker; team-building is achieved with fun weekly quizzes.

-Next on the technological horizon for virtual call centers will be the evolution of AI – artificial intelligence which tracks user behavior on your organization’s website, then summarizes this to call centre staff so that they can service consumers better through highly-personalized interactions.
+Next on the technological horizon for virtual call centers will be the evolution of AI – artificial intelligence which tracks user behavior on your organization’s website, then summarizes this to call center staff so that they can serve consumers better through highly-personalized interactions.